You CAN homeschool for free. You CAN homeschool for cheap. Homeschooling on a tight budget? Here’s how:

-Take advantage of all free things: The public library can be your main resource for Reading material – use the internet to research free unit ideas to go along with the books you borrow.
+Take advantage of all free things: There are lots of free homeschool curriculum online options.
+The public library can be your main resource for Reading material – use the internet to research free unit ideas to go along with the books you borrow.
 This is exactly what most school teachers do – basal reading curriculums are simply multiple books inside one huge basal, and teachers have teaching guides to help them plan the units to go along with them.
 There are also websites and books (Home Learning Year by Year by Rupp, Homeschool Your Child for Free by Gold & Zielinski, or Homeschooling on a Shoestring by Morgan & Allee for example) which can give you an idea of books that appropriate or recommended by grade level.
 Check out Facebook groups like Homeschool Curriculum Free for Shipping too!

 Shop for gently used.
 Local bookstores sometimes sell used curriculum, and there are multiple websites that can be great resources (eBay, HomeschoolClassifieds, Amazon, for example).
 There are used curriculum groups on Facebook that are nationwide, as well as brand-specific groups, and local buy/sell/trade groups – just do a Facebook search to find them!